matthew2513/frontend-todo/README.md

-# frontend-todo
+# 📝 frontend-todo

-frontend-todo is a simple frontend application built to practice working with APIs.
-It allows users to fetch, display, add, edit, and delete todos using the JSONPlaceholder API.
-The project focuses on improving JavaScript skills, DOM manipulation, and integrating RESTful API operations (GET, POST, PUT, DELETE).
+A simple and responsive todo app built to practice API integration using JavaScript and the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) fake REST API.